-We made the decision in the first quarter of 2009 to change our financial reporting periods from a fiscal to calendar basis.
-This change was implemented in the third quarter of 2009 upon completion of required system changes.
-Accordingly, commencing in the third quarter of fiscal 2009, we began operating and reporting financial results on a calendar quarter and year basis.
-Our third quarter of fiscal 2009 ended on September 30, 2009, and our fiscal 2009 year now ends on December 31, 2009.
-This transition had the effect of increasing the number of days in our quarter and nine months ended September 30, 2009 by three days.
 In 2005, we adopted a fiscal year that ends on the Sunday closest to December 31 of each year.
 Our 2004, 2005, 2006, 2007 and 2008 fiscal years ended on December 31, 2004, January 1, 2006, December 31, 2006, December 30, 2007 and December 28, 2008, respectively.
-Prior to the third quarter of fiscal 2009, our interim fiscal quarters ended on the Sunday closest to March 31, June 30 and September 30 of each year.
+Our interim fiscal quarters end on the Sunday closest to March 31, June 30 and September 30 of each year.
+In 2009, we intend to convert to a calendar year which ends on December 31, 2009.

 The consolidated statements of operations data for the fiscal years 2006, 2007 and 2008, and consolidated balance sheets data as of fiscal year end 2007 and 2008, were derived from our audited consolidated financial statements that are included elsewhere in this prospectus.
-The consolidated statements of operations data for fiscal years 2004 and 2005, and consolidated balance sheet data as of fiscal year end 2004, 2005 and 2006, were derived from our audited consolidated balance sheet data as of fiscal year end 2004, 2005 and 2006, were derived from our audited consolidated financial statements not included in this prospectus.
-The consolidated statements of operations data and balance sheet data as of and for the first nine months of fiscal 2008 and 2009 were derived from our unaudited consolidated financial statements that are included elsewhere in this prospectus.
+The consolidated statements of operations data for fiscal years 2004 and 2005, and consolidated balance sheet data as of fiscal year end 2004, 2005 and 2006, were derived from our audited consolidated financial statements not included in this prospectus.
+The consolidated statements of operations data and balance sheet data as of and for the first six months of fiscal 2008 and 2009 were derived from our unaudited consolidated financial statements that are included elsewhere in this prospectus.
 The unaudited consolidated financial statements include, in the opinion of management, all adjustments, consisting only of normal recurring adjustments, that management considers necessary for the fair presentation of the financial information set forth in those statements.
-The historical results presented below are not necessarily indicative of financial results to be achieved in future periods, and the results for the first nine months of fiscal 2009 are not necessarily indicative of results to be expected for the full year or for any other period.
+The historical results presented below are not necessarily indicative of financial results to be achieved in future periods, and the results for the first six months of fiscal 2009, are not necessarily indicative of results to be expected for the full year or for any other period.